8go/matrix-commander/event-templates/README.md

 so forth as described in [printf](https://www.man7.org/linux/man-pages/man1/printf.1.html)).

-Use the templates as follows:
+In your scripts or programs use the templates as follows:
 - read a template
 - replace the placeholders with your desired valid values
 - send the event via `matrix-commander.py --event`